-Hello there!
 For a long time, I have been building my Jekyll website on CI using Docker.
 Plain Ruby image, installing dependencies, caching, running Jekyll build.
 On local machine I used to manage Ruby development environment.
 This is a working solution, and generally there is nothing wrong with it.
 However, right now, I am continuously migrating everything to Nix, and this website is no exception.
 My environment is mostly managed by Nix.
 I also had a great experience using it to build a real project, and now it’s time to move to Nix to build this website.
-In addition to all the benefits of Nix, it’s also good to get rid of another “out-of-store” dependency like Docker 👺.
+In addition to all the benefits of Nix, it’s also good thing to get rid of another “out-of-store” dependency like Docker 👺.

 Next I assume that you already have Nix installed.